Butte des Morts, Wisconsin

 Butte des Morts is an unincorporated census-designated place in the town of Winneconne and Oshkosh, in Winnebago County, Wisconsin, United States.

-As of the 2010 census, its population was 962.
+As of the 2020 census, Butte des Morts had a population of 1,005.
 The community is located at the north side of (Big) Lake Butte des Morts on the former route of Wisconsin Highway 110.
 The name means "hill of the dead" in French.
 Butte des Morts uses the ZIP code 54927.
 The Augustin Grignon Hotel, listed on the National Register of Historic Places, is located within the community.
 Butte des Morts has an area of 1.246 mi2; 1.225 mi2 of this is land, and 0.021 mi2 is water.